-Follow my 7-days Corsica Road Trip itinerary.
-Discover the “Ile de Beauté”, its dreamy beaches, crystal clear water, jagged mountains, and charming towns.
-You’ll fall in love with one of the Mediterranean most beautiful islands.
+Are you dreaming of holidays in Corsica?
+Follow my 7-day Corsica road trip itinerary.
+Discover the “Ile de Beauté”, with its dreamy beaches, crystal clear water, jagged mountains, and charming towns.
+This Corsica itinerary will make you fall in love with one of the Mediterranean’s most beautiful islands.

 Don’t get me wrong.
-I still love mingling with locals on the bus, the train or the boat, especially in faraway countries with a different culture.
-However, the truth is that in some places getting around by public transportation means seeing very little and hiring a car is almost paramount
+I still love mingling with locals on the bus, the train, or the boat, especially in faraway countries with different cultures.
+However, the truth is that in some places getting around by public transportation means seeing very little, and hiring a car is almost paramount

 So I decided.
-I would go back to Corsica, on a solo road trip.
+I would go back to Corsica, France, on a solo road trip.

 I visited Corsica several times previously, but I hadn’t been back for a few years.
-Being one of my favorite spots in the Mediterranean, I was keen to rediscover Corsica on a road trip.
-Indeed, it was exciting to explore the hidden corners of the island I hadn’t visited before.
+Being one of my favorite spots in the Mediterranean, I was keen to spend one week in Corsica and explore hidden corners of the island I hadn’t visited before.

-It’s hard not to fall in love with Corsica because the island has it all (or almost).
+If you wonder why Corsica holidays are always a good idea, no matter how many times you have visited, let me tell you that it’s hard not to fall in love with Corsica.
+The island has it all (or almost).
 Breathtaking beaches with crystal-clear water, jaw-dropping mountain sceneries, delightful small villages where time seems to have stopped, beautiful forests and rivers, all in an area of about 8,800 sqm.

 How to plan your Corsica road trip itinerary

-I only had seven days, which is not nearly enough for a full tour of Corsica, unless you want to spend all the time behind the wheel, allowing only a few short stops to visit.
+Once bought my flight to Ajaccio, I started studying the map to draw my Corsica road trip itinerary.
+I was willing to include some Corsica must see places, as well as spending time in the Corsica mountains.
+I had to make choices, though, as a week in Corsica is not enough to explore the entire island unless you want to spend all the time behind the wheel.
 Over the years, I grew more and more fond of slow travel, willing to see less but experience and taste more.

-I like freedom when I travel, and try to limit planning as much as possible so that I can change my mind along the way.
+I like freedom when I travel, and I try to limit planning as much as possible so that I can change my mind along the way.
 However, Corsica in Summer gets busy.
-So I set up a 7-days itinerary to visit some of the best places in Corsica.
+So I built up a 7-day itinerary to visit some of the most beautiful places in Corsica.

 Day 1 – Ajaccio to Sartène

-From Ajaccio airport, I went directly to the car rental boot where everything went smoothly.
-In a matter of minutes, I picked up my car and started my road trip heading south and inland, to Sartène.
+From Ajaccio airport, I went directly to the car rental booth, where everything went smoothly.
+In a matter of minutes, I picked up my car and started my Corsica road trip heading south and inland to Sartène.

 Perched atop a rock, with its medieval structure, narrow alleys, and granite houses, Sartène somehow epitomizes the essence of Corsica: secluded, closed, sometimes even a little rough, although also capable of great warmth.

-As I often do, I explored Sartène wandering around aimless, getting lost in the tiny streets, and admiring the tall granite buildings which date back to the 16th century.
+As I often do, I explored Sartène wandering around aimlessly, getting lost in the tiny streets, and admiring the tall granite buildings which date back to the 16th century.
 Camera in hand, I couldn’t choose which corner I should take a picture of.
 They were all so pretty.
-The town is small, so even walking at a slow pace and stopping every few steps it didn’t take me long to discover the nicest spots.
-I took a break sitting on the terrace of a cute cafè, people watching and just taking in the sense of peace surrounding me.
+The town is small, so even walking slowly and stopping every few steps, I didn’t need much time to discover the nicest spots.
+I took a break sitting on the terrace of a cute cafè, people-watching and just taking in the sense of peace surrounding me.

 Day 2 – Sartène, Zonza, Bavella

-All of a sudden, the Aiguilles de Bavella (the ‘Bavella Needles’) appeared on the horizon, beautiful rocks and peaks dominating the landscape.
-I had been anticipating a beautiful hike at one of the most scenic mountain areas of Corsica but when I arrived it there was so many people that I gave up.
+Suddenly, the Aiguilles de Bavella (the ‘Bavella Needles’) appeared on the horizon, with beautiful rocks and peaks dominating the landscape.
+I had been anticipating a beautiful hike at one of the most scenic mountain areas of Corsica, but when I arrived, there were so many people that I gave up.
 The scenery is indeed breathtaking, but it was far too crowded for my taste.
 It’s worth going back in Spring or Autumn, though.

 Day 3 – Corte

-With its narrow streets leading up to the citadel, the old houses looking a little unkempt, Corte is charming.
-As you stroll this in the lovely alleys, you’ll hardly think that Corte was the former capital of Corsica, during the short period in which the island achieved the independence in the mid 18th Century.
+With its narrow streets leading up to the citadel and the old houses looking a little unkempt, Corte is charming.
+As you stroll this in the lovely alleys, you’ll hardly think that Corte was the former capital of Corsica during the short period in which the island achieved independence in the mid-18th Century.

-The Corsican Republic was short-lived, but the old town maintained its pride and scrupulously kept their traditions, starting from the language.
+The Corsican Republic was short-lived, but the old town maintained its pride and scrupulously kept its traditions, starting from the language.

 Day 4 – Hiking the Restonica Valley